carson0321/weather_crawler/README.md

 # Weather crawler

-Simple weather crawler from open weather data API that we can access to current weather data.
+Simple weather crawler from open weather data API (CWB) that we can access to current weather data.

+P.S.
+CWB's API is https://opendata.cwb.gov.tw/dist/opendata-swagger.html

 ## How to use